netwrix-tkm/Netwrix-Knowledge-Base/README.md

 When referring to Netwrix documentation articles, follow these recommendations:

-* Avoid the “Read here” pattern.
+* Avoid the "Read here" pattern.
 Be more descriptive of where a reader can expect the link to take them.
 * When referring to a subsection, orient the reader by adding a subsection name and a parent section name.
 * Insert links to a document article related to the latest product version.
-* Add a version to a referencing article’s name.
+* Add a version to a referencing article's name.

 ## Links to External Content

 When referring to third-party company articles, make sure that the referenced article name adheres to the following structure:

-* An article’s name and a third-party company name are separated by a middot (`⸱`), with spaces before and after the middot.
+* An article's name and a third-party company name are separated by a middot (`⸱`), with spaces before and after the middot.
 * There is a space and then a wide-headed northeast light barb arrow (`🡥`) after the company name.

 Example: